The Tunnel (1935 film): Production

-Bernhard Kellermann's 1913 novel Der Tunnel previously had been filmed three times: once as the German silent Der Tunnel (1915), and then as two sound films Der Tunnel (German) and Le Tunnel (French), both released in 1933 and directed by Curtis Bernhardt.
+Bernhard Kellermann's 1913 novel The Tunnel previously had been filmed three times: once as the German silent Der Tunnel (1915), and then as two sound films Der Tunnel (German) and Le Tunnel (French), both released in 1933 and directed by Curtis Bernhardt.
 The Tunnel used footage extensively from the 1933 German version.

 A first draft of the screenplay written by Sidney Gilliat was discarded.
 Clemence Dane, who provided additional dialogue, was the pseudonym of Winifred Ashton, an English novelist and playwright who later won an Academy Award for Best Story for Perfect Strangers (1945).

 The New York City opening of The Tunnel took place on 27 October 1935.

 Critical reception

+The Monthly Film Bulletin wrote: "It is a sound film-subject, acceptably if not perfectly treated.
+The futuristic settings are chiefly limited to house-interiors with television as freely employed as the modern telephone and to various parts of the interior of the tunnel.
+On the whole they are good; the mistake of putting a crude over-emphasis on spectacular detail has been for the most part avoided.
+Model-shots have been used with effect and the photography and lighting throughout are first-class. ...In the story, however, the love-interest bulks much too large, moving heavily and without conviction along conventional lines.
+The dialogue, too, is often feeble and unnatural; and the continuity is not without its notable loose ends.
+Much is said incidentally about the value of the tunnel in bringing about world-peace, but how it will actually do so is left vague. ...Nevertheless the film deserves attention; it is an interesting and measurably successful experiment in a genre which deserves to be further explored, though with care."

 The New York Times called it an "arresting and strikingly mounted British film," and "An imaginative drama in the best Jules Verne tradition."

-Poster

-An original advertising poster for the film was cataloged with an estimated value of between $2000 to $3000 by Heritage Auction Galleries in Dallas in the summer of 2006.